 Q: How should I determine my photography budget?

 I believe this will be the greatest investment you can make for your special day.
 It's most certainly the investment that lasts the longest.
 Before asking yourself how much you should allocate for your wedding photography, first gauge the importance and the amount of emphasis your wedding photography will play in remembering your big day.
 My role as your photographer is to preserve those memories for you and your future family to enjoy for many years to come.
 If photos aren’t a priority, don’t be afraid to go for a less expensive package covering only part for part of the day.
-Packages start from just £550 for part day coverage with digital files and rise to over £1.5K for an all singing all dancing package with all the trimmings.
+Packages start from just £950 for full day coverage with digital files and rise to over £1.5K for an all singing all dancing package with all the trimmings.

 Q: Can we upgrade our package after we book you?

 Yes!
 If you book a photography package and want to add to it later, then just let me know and I will be able to accommodate.
 Please keep in mind that this may add an additional amount payable.
 If the upgraded package now includes an album, I will need to know this in advance of your wedding as I may need to take album specific shots on the day.